World of WearableArt 2025: RISE

 Thomas Williams - Best Boy

-We developed a draw wire encoder system to track the three volumes that fly in from the grid.
+We also developed a draw wire encoder system to track the three flown volumes in the show.
 These encoders enable us to lock a projected image onto the surface as it moves up and down.
-More info on our encoders here
+More info on our encoders in the video below: